-Michelle Harrison is Director of the Health & Integrative Physiology Laboratory.
+Michelle Harrison is Director of the Health & Integrative Physiology (HIP) Laboratory.
 She received a B.S. in Medical Laboratory Science from the University of British Columbia in Canada, and then a M.S. and a Ph.D. in Exercise Physiology from the University of Texas at Austin.
 She completed her undergraduate degree and worked in a clinical laboratory setting for a number of years as a medical laboratory technologist.
 Her personal interest in exercise and health motivated her to return to school to obtain her graduate degree.
-Michelle's research interests revolve around the interaction between lifestyle behaviors and cardiovascular health.
+Michelle's research interests revolve around the interaction between lifestyle behaviors, metabolic health and chronic disease.
 As a result of our declining health as a society, she believes that a shift in emphasis from a 'reactive' to a 'preventative' health care system is imminent.
-To support this necessary change on how health care is delivered, it is imperative that those involved in kinesiology and health education continue to promote the evidence-based theory that everyday behavior has a direct impact on overall health.
+To support this necessary change on how health care is delivered, it is imperative that those involved in health communication continue to promote the evidence-based theory that everyday behavior has a direct impact on overall health.